eric15342335/comp2113-engg1340-group-project/README.md

 [Our `doxygen` documentation is available!
 (Click Me!)](https://eric15342335.github.io/comp2113-engg1340-group-project/)

+# Credits
-# Non-standard libraries used
+## Non-standard libraries used

 [VariadicTable](./nonstdlibs/README.md)

-# Credits

 ## Logo

 The logo used here and in-game is generated with [Text to ASCII](https://www.asciiart.eu/text-to-ascii-art)

+# The End

+This is the end of our README.md.
+Thanks for reading!
+Group 88